About the program

 Once selected, participants are matched up with a Reconnected Participant mentor, meet other participants and ReConnected Participants in their town when possible, begin volunteering at a local or national Hungarian organization, and complete The Essentials of Hungary: A Primer and Introduction Online Course, which includes moderated chat sessions and a group project.

 Upon returning home, your journey continues now as a ReConnected Participant.
 You continue your volunteer assignment, promote and support the Program with other members of your task force.
-You network socially and professional, and participate in alumni activities such as the 5th anniversary trip in 2016.
+You network socially and professionally, and participate in alumni activities such as the 5th anniversary trip in 2016.
 You are now a member of our community with all of its responsibilities and rewards!

 The ReConnect Hungary Team, and the ReConnected Participant Outreach Coordinator specifically, provide the guidance and resources necessary to keep deepening your experience and knowledge of all things Hungarian, become more fully integrated into the Hungarian Diaspora and grow closer to your local and family traditions while linking into the global Hungarian community.